jatindhankhar/jatindhankhar.github.io/_drafts/blog/using-google-app-script-to-automate-treat-counter.md

 1. **Daily Cron:** We can use a daily cron to pull the data from sheet using [Google Sheets API](https://developers.google.com/sheets/api/) , parse the data then post it on the group using DingTalk's Robot API.

    Since sheet is updated manually, we don't need to post the result everyday but only when someone's treat crosses a certain threshold.
-2. **Reactive Response (kind of):** Since sheet is not updated daily and we need results to be posted only when someone updates the treats pending column, a reactive approach in response to update seems to a step in the right direction
+2. **Reactive Response (kind of):** Since sheet is not updated daily and we need results to be posted only when someone updates the treats pending column, a reactive approach in response to update seems like a step in the right direction

    We could have used Google app scripts update trigger but this was also a lot of work and involved handling sudden bursts and rollback of  accidental counter upgrades.
 3. **Using Google Sheet as a web app:**